Various Rates in banking context - Finance Ppl

 The credit premium is charged based on borrower's credit risk assessment.
 It can be changed, if there is significant change in credit assessment of the borrower.
 Business strategy premium indicates the bank's pricing decision and it varies based on their market positioning and business objectives.

-It is a facility made available by RBI for scheduled commercial banks to deal with short term liquidity mismatch when other form of borrowing options including inter bank liquidity are exhausted completely.
+4. It is a facility made available by RBI to scheduled commercial banks to deal with short term liquidity mismatch, particularly when other form of borrowing options including inter bank liquidity are exhausted completely.

 What is Liquidity mismatch?